 When The Church of Jesus Christ of Latter-day Saints acquired a scenic piece of land chosen for the San Diego Temple in La Jolla, California, it also secured the services of a local, largely non-member architect firm to design and build the temple.
 The directive from the Church was to model it after the Boise Idaho Temple.
 However, after inspecting the designated lot, the architects were quite concerned that the Boise Temple design would not fit the land either functionally or aesthetically.
 They petitioned the Church leaders for freedom to create a design better suited to the area.

-Church headquarters relented, and it is believed future Church President Gordon B. Hinckley that relayed the reply stating, in effect, “Not all temples need to look the same.”
-Of the three head architects, two were Catholic and one was LDS.
+Church headquarters relented, and it is believed future Church President Gordon B. Hinckley relayed the reply, stating, in effect, “Not all temples need to look the same.”
+Of the three head architects, two were Catholic and one was a Latter-day Saint.
 This was their chance to create a unique structure that would always be remembered!
-Imagine the pressure the LDS team member Bill Lewis may have felt to help design a completely new and inspirational edifice that would please the Lord.
+Imagine the pressure the Latter-day Saint team member Bill Lewis may have felt to help design a completely new and inspirational edifice that would please the Lord.
 He fasted and prayed many times that he and his team could do just that.
 According to the story, one morning, they felt inspired to work with the square.
 A floor plan with two boxes joined at the corners developed, like a blocky figure eight.